commonhaus/foundation/GOVERNANCE.md

 **Nomination and Election:** Any active contributor to Commonhaus projects is eligible, either through self-nomination or through nomination by peers.
 Elections focus on an individual's commitment to The Commonhaus Foundation, their expertise, and the unique perspectives they bring.
 To stave off undue influence, no single company or entity can occupy more than a third of the Council's seats.

-**Tenure and Transition:** After serving their term, members can either re-elect themselves, endorse another nominee, or step back, making room for new blood.
+**Tenure and Transition:** After serving their term, members can either run for re-election, endorse another nominee, or step back, making room for new blood.

 #### Chairperson of the Council

-The Chairperson (also elected) orchestrates regular CC meetings, ensuring leadership in discussions is evenly spread.
+The Chairperson orchestrates regular CC meetings, ensuring leadership in discussions is evenly spread.
 They also oversee the proper handling of [Code of Conduct reports and escalations][coc-reports].

 ## Decision Making and Voting